 Periodontal disease develops when bacteria, plaque, and tartar form on the teeth and inflame the gums.
 The bacteria and your body’s response to this inflammation can cause your gums to separate from your teeth and can destroy the supporting tissue and bone.
 This can eventually lead to tooth loss.

 Dr. Israel Puterman is both a periodontal specialist and an expert in dental implant procedures.
-As a result, he is experienced in assessing and repairing damage from periodontal disease for Bethesda and Washington, DC patients.
+As a result, he is experienced in assessing and repairing damage from periodontal disease for patients.
 Depending on your needs, he can address areas of gum recession, rejuvenate tooth-supporting bone, and restore lost teeth to their original aesthetic and functional state with dental implants.